mapcrafter/mapcrafter/docs/configuration.rst

 * World sections (e.g. sections starting with ``world:``)
 * Map sections (e.g. sections starting with ``map:``)

-Every world section represents a Minecraft World you want to render and needs a directory where it can find the Minecraft World (``input_dir`` of the world section ``myworld`` in the example above).
+Every world section represents a Minecraft world you want to render and needs a directory where it can find the Minecraft world (``input_dir`` of the world section ``myworld`` in the example above).

-Every map section represents a rendered Minecraft World.
+Every map section represents a rendered Minecraft world.
 You can specifiy things like rotation of the world, rendermode, texture pack and texture size for each map.